 Andy Shaw: membership secretary, clubs officer and others

 A CAMRA member since 1977, Andy has served on numerous branch committees around the country over the past 40 years.
-He has also been a member of various national committees over the years and has been on CAMRA’s National Executive since 2012.
-He has been on the Sheffield & District committee since last year, when he stepped in to fill a few vacant positions including membership secretary and clubs officer.
-Visitors to SCBF44 will see Andy manning the membership stall, where last year he recruited 93 new members, a Steel City festival record.
+He has also been a member of various national committees over the years and was on CAMRA’s National Executive from 2012-2018.
+He has been on the Sheffield & District committee since 2017, when he stepped in to fill a few vacant positions including membership secretary and clubs officer.

 Alan Gibbons: Pub of the Year and Good Beer Guide coordinator